Akola Bazar

 Akola Bazar is a small town in Yavatmal district.
-Akola Bazar got its name to avoid confusion with the city of the same name.
-It is called Akola Bazar because of the weekly bazaar (Aathawadi Bazar) that is held in the town every Friday.
+Akola Bazar got its name to avoid confusion with the larger city of Akola.
+It was named Akola Bazar because of the weekly bazaar (Aathawadi Bazar) that is held in the town every Friday.

 Demographics

 As of 2001[update] India census, Akola Bazar had a population of 3,526.
 Males constitute 52% of the population and females 48%.
 Yavatmal has an average literacy rate of 74%, higher than the national average of 59.5%: male literacy is 83%, and female literacy is 74%.
 In Yavatmal, 12% of the population is under 6 years of age.
 The density of the population is 181 persons per square kilometre.

 Geography

 Akola Bazar has two rivers, intersecting at the northeast corner of the town near Bandar Baba Temple.
 The first river originates in a dam near Loni and flows through Loni, Pimpri, Hathgaon before merging into the second river at Akola Bazar.
 The second river rises near Hibri on Maharashtra State Highway.
 It flows through Salod before reaching Akola Bazar.
 It further flows through Manjarda and then merges into Adan River.
 One can see several Anjan trees on the bank of these rivers.